dbkblk/rand_website/pages/features/index.md

 <center><img src="{{ site.url }}/images/feat_custgui.jpg"></center>
 <center>The domestic advisor resume invaluables cities informations</center>
 **Redefined interface**
-: The fully customizable interface is the accomplishment of the community BUG project, which sets the Civilization IV interface to a new level.
+: The fully customizable interface is the accomplishment of the community _BUG_ project, which sets the _Civilization IV_ interface to a new level.
 In doing so, the expansion is set to show precious informations about your rivals (power, religion, resentment...), right besides the score.
-Advisors are now really detailled.
+Advisors are now really helpful.

 <br>
 **Not enough ?**
-: BUG adds tons of customization so you can add any information you want to the advisor' screens.
+: _BUG_ adds tons of customization so you can add any information you want to the advisors' screens.

 <hr>
 # Translated in several languages